wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

   }
 }
 ```
-Any files with the `openapi` and `json_schema` formats will go under the "APIs" panel, and any files with `markdown` or `images` formats will go under "Docs".
+Any files with the `openapi` and `json_schema` formats will go under the "APIs" panel, and any files with `markdown` or `images` formats will go under "Docs."

 The asterisks in the `"include"` are a [glob](https://en.wikipedia.org/wiki/Glob_(programming)) pattern, for finding files based on a pattern.
-More specifically, we're using an open-source library called [micromatch](https://github.com/micromatch/micromatch).
+More specifically, Stoplight uses an open-source library called [micromatch](https://github.com/micromatch/micromatch).

 ## Change the Default Configuration